 Vitamin C is very important for the normal function of joints and muscles, and the same applies to guinea pigs.
 If muscles and joints are sore and painful, sleep is the last option that could help.

 To get more Vitamin C, you can either buy special food that has the proper amount of this micronutrient or get some supplements in the form of tablets.
 Either way, before indulging in such kind of treatment, you should always consult your veterinarian to get the right amount of Vitamin C.

 Remember that vitamin overdose can be even worse than vitamin deficiency, leading to fatal results sometimes.

 Since you read all the way to here, you probably got an answer to your question.
-Are Guinea pigs nocturnal?
-In most cases, no. However, their behavior is heavily modified by domestication and they are now perfectly adapted to human lifestyle.
-Not only that they spend most of the day doing their usual activities, but also do very little sleep during the day.
+Guinea pigs are crepuscular animals.
+However, their behavior is heavily modified by domestication and they are now perfectly adapted to the human lifestyle.

-The important thing to mention is that Guinea pigs sometimes sleep during the day and perform their activities during the night, but that’s a really rare case.
+A guinea pig is an excellent example of an animal that can function normally in both night and day.
+The important thing to mention is that guinea pigs sometimes mostly sleep during the day and perform their activities during the night, but those are really rare cases.

-After all, every animal from rodent family shares more or less similar behavioral patterns.
-If you train your Guinea pig regularly and bond with it over time, a healthy Guinea pig shouldn’t display any nocturnal behavior whatsoever.
+After all, every animal from the rodent family shares more or less similar behavioral patterns.
+If you train your guinea pig regularly and bond with it over time, a healthy guinea pig shouldn’t display any nocturnal behavior whatsoever.